aerospike/aerospike-client-python/doc/aerospike.rst

 .. data:: OP_MAP_PUT

     Put a key/value pair into a map.
-Operator accepts an optional map_policy dictionary (see OP_MAP_SET_POLICY for an example)
+Operator accepts an optional map_policy dictionary (see OP_MAP_SET_POLICY for an example).

     .. code-block:: python